-The dual degree program in Mechanical Engineering and General Business Management is designed for students with an interest in both engineering and business.
+The double major in Mechanical Engineering and General Business Management is designed for students with an interest in both engineering and business.
 The program combines the applied engineering concepts of mechanical engineering with knowledge of the financial, marketing and management disciplines of the business program.
 Students in this dual program will have skills to prepare them for a wide variety of opportunities in industry or advanced graduate education.
-The dual degree program requires approximately five years to complete.
+The double major program requires approximately five years to complete.

 The mechanical engineering curriculum combines the study of basic sciences, general engineering, design engineering and mechanical engineering with the study of the liberal arts.
 Emphasis is placed on applied engineering.